skmonjur/VMMprayerTimeTable/index.md

                     clearInterval(counter);
                     return;
                 }
                 document.getElementById("timer").innerHTML = 'If the date is not correct, please wait for this page to refresh to show you udpated time, translation of Quranic verse and hadith.
-Refreshing In sha Allah in ' + minutes + ':' + seconds + ' ';
+Or simmply refresh your browser.
+Auto-refreshing In sha Allah in ' + minutes + ':' + seconds + ' ';
                 if (count === 0) {
                     location.reload();
                 }